Moments, Sums of Squares, and Tropicalization: Tropicalization, Hadamard property, and toric spectrahedra

+That is, the tropicalization of toric spectrahedron of $A(x)$ is defined by tropicalization of $2\times 2$ minors of $A(x)$.

-\begin{remark}Note that when the toric spectrahedron $S$ is not contained in the nonnegative orthant, we can replace it with its image, $|S|$, under coordinate-wise absolute value.
-By the Schur product theorem, $S$ has Hadamard property, and therefore so does $|S|$.
-If $S'$ denotes the set of $x\in \R^n$ for which the principal $2\times 2$ minors of $A(x)$ are positive semidefinite, then $\trop(|S|) = \trop(|S'|)$ and we can apply \Cref{prop:monom} to obtain all pure binomial inequalities in absolute values that are valid on $S$.\end{remark}
+\begin{remark} One can broaden the definition of toric spectrahedra to allow $X$ to not be contained in the nonnegative orthant.
+However in this case we can replace $X$ with its image $|X|$ under coordinate-wise absolute value.
+By the Schur product theorem, $X$ has Hadamard property, and so does $|X|$.
+Then $\trop(|X|) = \trop(|X'|)$ and we can obtain all pure binomial inequalities in absolute values that are valid on $X$.\end{remark}

+We can use similar ideas to deal with sets defined by differences of monomial matrices being positive semidefinite.